‘Unusually high’ turnout in first two days of early voting in Nevada

 More broadly, there’s a great deal of interest in politics, Kondik said.
 Nevada’s numbers are not unique.

 “People are dismayed about what’s going on,” he said.
-“And not holding the White House can spur a turnout from the out party,” he said.
+“And not holding the White House can spur a turnout from the out party.”

 The popularity of early voting also is catching on.